-If you are looking to learn more about the history of North Carolina and Raleigh city, you can visit the Mordecai Historic Park.
-This park was also one of the largest plantations in all of Wake County, which makes it an interesting piece of North Carolina’s history.
+If you are looking to learn more about the history of North Carolina and Raleigh City, you can visit the Mordecai Historic Park.
+This park was also one of the largest plantations in all Wake County, which makes it an interesting piece of North Carolina’s history.

 The park also has the Mordecai Historic house, which is where the 17th president of the United States, Andrew Johnson, was born.
 It also happens to be the oldest house in the city that still has its original foundation in place.

 Even if you get most of your groceries from major supermarket chains in the city, there are still plenty of reasons to visit the farmer’s market here.
 The communities of friendly farmers that have set up their stalls on the 75 acres of both indoor and outdoor space make the extra trip worthwhile.

 Moreover, fresh fruit and vegetables are the primary reason you will want to visit the farmer’s market.
 You can even find a variety of fresh meats and other dairy products that are hard to find in most major retailers.

 Raleigh Beer garden

 If you are especially fond of beer, you will certainly love the Raliegh Beer Garden.
 Since Raleigh city has over 350 unique beer taps, you can find all of those different flavors here.
 The 30-plus breweries throughout the city have crafted some incredible flavors over the years.

 The giant 8,500-square-foot venue will give you plenty of room to try out the various taps and check out the different flavors.
 There is a rooftop bar, three different floors, an outside patio, plenty of space outdoors, and all of the beer you could want.

 One of the major selling points of living in Raleigh has to be the incredible food you can eat in the city.
 You can find a dizzying selection of some of the city’s best foods and so much more.
 And the best place to find all of this incredible food is the Morgan Street Food Hall.